Model locks in Colts vs. Steelers picks, score prediction, SGP for NFL Week 9

-Colts vs. Steelers: Where to watch NFL Week 9, score prediction, betting odds, promos, SGP picks
+Steelers vs. Colts: Where to watch NFL Week 9, score prediction, betting odds, promos, SGP picks

 How to bet Steelers vs. Colts in the NFL Week 9 matchup on CBS and Paramount+